Whether it's your first Bonnaroo or you’re a music festival veteran, we welcome you to Inforoo.

 to me, this new experience is a better experience. but it wouldn't be possible without all the old experiences. and what's cool about it is when i'm just chilling in my comfortable feeling, and something amazing DOES happen at the show, it hits me so much harder because i'm not expecting it to happen anymore, if that makes sense. like i'm like "ok maybe i won't have peak live music experiences anymore but it's OK because i'm just happy being at the show", but then i'm seeing dead and company at the sphere and they open with "alabama getaway" and i'm like "ooohhh fuck", or i'm at phish and they play gamehenge in it's entirety, or i'm seeing tool for the billionth time and they play "pneuma" and i knew they were going to play it because they always do but i completely lose myself in it anyway and have my eyes closed and then it builds back up to that last chorus and maynard sings "PNEUMA" and i'm singing "WAKE UP REMEMBER" and my whole body is vibrating.

-anyway i know i have a few years on you, maybe this post will give you a little preview of what's around the corner for maturing live music fanatic. something different, and in my opinion something better. there are also of course people who never slow down at all attending live music, but those people are lunatics like Wrex.
+anyway i know i have a few years on you, maybe this post will give you a little preview of what's around the corner for maturing live music fanatic. something different, and in my opinion something better. there are also of course people who never slow down at all attending live music, but those people are lunatics like esteban.

 I cant remember if I wrote the post here or just texted some friends, but I started discovering this “comfort” that you are referring to last year at Roo 23 and it was a pretty transformative moment for me.
 Its not just about live music its about enjoyment of life in general once you’ve kinda done it all.
 Still retiring.

-...anyway i know i have a few years on you, maybe this post will give you a little preview of what's around the corner for maturing live music fanatic. something different, and in my opinion something better. there are also of course people who never slow down at all attending live music, but those people are lunatics like Wrex .
+...anyway i know i have a few years on you, maybe this post will give you a little preview of what's around the corner for maturing live music fanatic. something different, and in my opinion something better. there are also of course people who never slow down at all attending live music, but those people are lunatics like esteban .

 We all like what we like.
 I came up on seeing live shit (mostly heavily musical acts), then the hardcore scene hit and some of my best friends were in bands.
 So we were going out at least 2-3 nights a week to see shows that came through.
 Kids came along, and my wife was a night nurse.
 So there were only limited things we could go see.
 2006 I had to move outside of New Orleans for a few years, and I missed just doing musical shit like French Quarter Fest and some of Jazz Fest or an occasional night show.
 Where we lived swamp pop was king, and I don't like that shit much.
 I swore whenever I got back to New Orleans (summer of 2009), I'd try to get in at least one show a week somewhere.
 I never made a conscious decision to see less music or have less musical experiences, because I'd rather be at a show I want to be at than anything else.
 But just due to circumstances (cancellation of Buku, hiatus of Voodoo, changing demographics and musical tours), I've seen a lot less stuff in 2023 and 2024 than I was seeing before the pandemic.
 OTOH, I'm way less broke.
 So that definitely counts for something if and where money is a factor.
 I'll still go broke to buy tickets to some shit I want to see, but since I've seen most things I want to see already, that doesn't happen very often.
 But I'd kick myself in the ass if I was trying to be on some life trajectory that excluded live music experiences, because then I would have found my own lunacy.
 Also, all 3 of my kids found that they really love live music as well.
 So they all work in that industry.
 It's not hard for any of us to twist anyone else's arm to go out and see something.